RAMAABHI/mytest/README.md

 4. rebar3 build tool
 --------------------------------------------

-The application was build on top of erlang OTP 18.2.1 vers
+The application was build on top of erlang OTP 18.2.1 version

 Description:
 ------------
 ------------
 This implemntation is to book movie tickets by consuming REST services.
 The below 3 implementations are.

-NOTE: From Mongodb I haven't used any worker pool(Limited to only 1 connection).
+NOTE: From Mongodb I haven't used any worker pool(Limited to only 1 connection at a time).
 Currently just consuming one connection.
 Buy in the order of maintaining the connectivity, when ever a restful resource gets called,and interacts with database the connectivity is checked.
 If the connecting process is dead,we will establish connection with mongodb.

 ----------------------------------------------------------------------------------------------------------------